HOW TO CHOOSE THE RIGHT CAREER

-Well, I’ve grabbed the newspaper (it was before the Internet) and a piece of a paper, and began scrolling through the Help Wanted section.
+Well, I’ve grabbed the newspaper (it was before the Internet) and a piece of paper and began scrolling through the Help Wanted section.
 I have drawn a simple table: job position in one column and the number of similar ads in the second one.
-As a result, I found that there is a huge demand in Computer Networking field.
+As a result, I found that there is a huge demand in the Computer Networking field.
 It sounded attractive since I was a technical person, and I had previous knowledge in the field of electronics.

-Well, that evening I have turned my life to the right road to success.
+Well, that evening I have turned my life on the right road to success.
 Several years later, I was working for the major University as a Novell Certified Network Engineer.
-How I got there is another story but my even small due diligence made a big impact on my life, and later even bigger impact on the life of more than 800 people that came through education in my Training Center that I have started few years later.
+How I got there is another story but my even small due diligence made a big impact on my life, and later even bigger impact on the life of more than 800 people that came through education in my Training Center that I have started a few years later.

 Without the Internet, I could not answer all those 9 questions.
-In fact, I had no clue what the Computer Networking is about until I spend some time in the library.
-But you, guys, have the luxury to search using the power of Internet and the search engines.
+In fact, I had no clue what Computer Networking is about until I spend some time in the library.
+But you, guys, have the luxury to search using the power of the Internet and search engines.
 A piece of cake, right?

 Here is another story about the daughter of my old friend.

-You might know about Columbia University - a private Ivy League research university in New York City, the oldest institution of higher education in New York and the fifth-oldest institution of higher learning in the United States.
+You might know about Columbia University - a private Ivy League research university in New York City, the oldest institution of higher education in New York, and the fifth-oldest institution of higher learning in the United States.
 So, in short, his daughter was able to get the loan, and, having the talent in art, have completed the education there.

 Can you believe it?!

-To get the degree from Ivy League university and get the job with only $50K a year without any prospect to get it much higher in the future (because the average salary for art teachers in the U.S. is $53,000).
+To get the degree from an Ivy League university and get the job with only $50K a year without any prospect to get it much higher in the future (because the average salary for art teachers in the U.S. is $53,000).